avijit-codeclouds/movie-app/README.md

     3. Both customers (clients) and Admin will be stored in the USER collection.
     4. We can understand a user is Admin or Client, by /me endpoint.

-Project requirements: Node js & MongoDB
+Project requirements: Node js, MongoDB & Angluar